jnorell/train-spam-scanner/README.md

 ## Considerations

-You may want to exclude users' training folders from quota limits.
+You may want to exclude users' training folders from quota limits (to do so, alter iterate_query).

 Users should be aware that any mail they put into the training folders will probably be reviewed/seen by an admin, and may be stored on the server for quite some time -- so don't put any sensitive information in there.
 Also make sure that is legal in your country.